irazozulya/cursach/README.md

 Frames.cs - file with classes for frame information.
 Frames include throws;

-BowlingClasses.cs - file with classes for game and player information.
-Game includes players; players include frames.
+BowlingClasses.cs - file with classes for game and player information and a custom PlayerException class.
+Game includes players; players include frames;

+Interface.cs - file with a class for UI and a class for saving exceptions.

 ## License